 The WRP is a recruitment and referral program that connects federal and private sector employers nationwide with highly motivated college students and recent graduates with disabilities who are eager to prove their abilities in the workplace through summer or permanent jobs.
 Annually, trained WRP recruiters from federal agencies conduct personal interviews with interested candidates on college and university campuses across the country.
 Candidates represent all majors, and range from college freshmen to graduate students and law students.
 Information from these candidate interviews is compiled in a searchable database that is available to federal Human Resources Specialists, Equal Employment Opportunity Specialists, and other hiring officials in federal agencies.

-WRP interviews are conducted remotely by telecommunications and coordinated through the NTID Center on Employment and generally happen the end of October or the beginning of November.
+WRP interviews are conducted remotely by telecommunications and coordinated through the NTID Co-op and Career Center and generally happen the end of October or the beginning of November.
 Students can apply for WRP opportunities by following the instructions provided below.

 **Important note: DO NOT SELECT ROCHESTER INSTITUTE OF TECHNOLOGY.
 You must select the second listing for Rochester Institute of Technology that includes National Technical Institute For the Deaf (even if you are a cross-registered student at RIT, you must select Rochester Institute of Technology, National Technical Institute for the Deaf as your college.**

 Receive an email from the coordinator if you are approved or not

 If you are approved, you will receive an email from WRP with a temporary password and link to application.